yangsaiyan/portfolio/README.md

    Description: -Develop a program that will store and manage FICT student information and the books they borrow from library using linked list.

-                -Use binary search tree to develop functions according to the questions
+                -Use binary search tree to develop functions according to the questions.
+[The input of student records from a text file, The storage of student records into a BST, Searching for a student record in a BST]

    Skill: C++